Anna Kavan: As Anna Kavan

-Asylum Piece (1940), a collection of short stories which explored the inner mindscape of the psychological explorer, was her first book under the name Anna Kavan, heroine of her previous novels Let Me Alone (1930) and A Stranger Still (1935).
-All subsequent works would feature a radically altered writing style.
-From that moment, the brunette Ferguson disappeared and the crystal-blond Kavan set about a career as an avant-garde writer using her legal name in the United States.
+Asylum Piece (1940), a collection of short stories which explores dreamy, strange mindscapes and touches on themes of captivity, mental illness, alienation, and the difficulty of the 'patient' role, was her first book under the name Anna Kavan.
+This collection marks a drastic change in Kavan's writing, and all subsequent works would continue to embrace and build upon the experimental, slipstream style exemplified by the collection, which Anaïs Nin called "nocturnal language".
+However, she did not immediately adopt a new identity as 'Anna Kavan' in her day-to-day life.
+She continued to sign her letters as 'Helen' up until the end of 1940, when she moved to New York.

 An inveterate traveller, Kavan initiated a long journey at the outset of World War II.
-From September 1939 to February 1943, she spent six months in Carmel-by-the-Sea, California in 1940.
+From September 1939 to February 1943, she spent six months in Carmel-by-the-Sea, California.
 The stay inspired her novella, My Soul in China, published posthumously in 1975.
 She also visited the island of Bali, Indonesia, and stayed for twenty-two months in Napier, New Zealand, her final destination.
 Her travel itinerary was complicated by the war, which severely restricted many ordinary boat routes.
-As a consequence, her path took her through New York City three times and the Suez Canal twice.

-Returning to England early 1943, she worked briefly with soldiers suffering from war neurosis at the Mill Hill Emergency Hospital and studied for a diploma in Psychological Medicine.
+Returning to England early 1943, she worked briefly as a psychiatric nurse with soldiers suffering from war neurosis at the Mill Hill Emergency Hospital and studied for a diploma in Psychological Medicine, which she never finished.
 She also took a secretarial position at Horizon, an influential literary magazine edited by Cyril Connolly and founded by Peter Watson, one of her friends.
-She contributed with stories, articles and reviews from 1944 to 1946.
+There, she contributed stories, articles, and reviews from 1944 to 1946, Most notable of her work for Horizon is The Case of Bill Williams, based on her time as a nurse.
+During her tenure at Horizon, letters indicate that Kavan had begun using cocaine as well as heroin, and may have been supplying it to others in the office, which Connolly disapproved of.

-In February 1944, Kavan's son from her first marriage, Bryan Gratney Ferguson, died serving in No. 3 Commando during the Second World War.
+In February 1944, Kavan's son from her first marriage, Bryan, died serving in No. 3 Commando during the Second World War.